 Educative is a learning platform containing media-rich courses without the distraction of videos.
 Geared towards software developers, it was launched in July 2015 by 3 friends who worked at eBay, Microsoft and Facebook.
 There are currently about 150 courses available.
 And new courses are added every month.
 Course topics cover everything from HTML & CSS for newbies all the way up to FAANG interview preparation for advanced programmers.
 There are plenty of visual aids to guide you through the lessons.
 And with their robust interactive coding environments, you’ll be able to practice coding concepts in a stimulating setting.

 - Is Educative worth it?

 Educative is worth it if you opt in for Educative Premium.
 For about $20 per month with the annual subscription, you'll have access to over 150 courses.
 Plus, courses are updated weekly.
-Another benefit are their learning tracks.
+Another benefit are their Learning Paths.
 These are a compilation of courses that focus on a particular skill or path and increase in difficulty.
-There are currently 13 learning tracks on Educative.
+There are currently 13 Learning Paths on Educative.
 And they cover everything from Ace the Java Coding Interview to TypeScript for Frontend Developers.
 Finally, their feature-rich interactive coding environments provice instant feedback.
 And this allows you to identify and correct your mistakes in real time.